Phanzsx/SCOAT-Net/README.md

 # SCOAT-Net
 This is a spatial-and channel-wise coarse-to-fine attention network (SCOAT-Net) for segmentation.
+The codes are also available for download on our homepage https://www.neuro.uestc.edu.cn/vccl/home.html.

 All technical papers, documents, and reports which use this code need acknowledge a citation to:

 ```bibtex
 @article{scoat_net,
   title={SCOAT-Net: A novel network for segmenting COVID-19 lung opacification from CT images},